FAQ

 HOW CAN I PAY?

-CAN MY CHILD PARTICIPATE FOR ONLY A FEW DAYS?
+CAN MY CHILD PARTICIPATE ONLY FOR A FEW DAYS?

 HOW ARE CLASSES/SUBJECTS ARRANGED?

-We implement our unique curriculum, which builds upon interconnected projects throughout the academy.
+We implement our unique curriculum which builds upon interconnected projects throughout the academy.
 That’s why we offer all four classes as a package and can’t allow children to choose between the classes.
-Students will be taking these classes similar to a mini school schedule where they take some classes on certain days and times.
+Students will be taking these classes similar to a mini-school schedule where they take some classes on certain days and times.
 Classes will alternate each day to keep students engaged.
 A full schedule will be available during the orientation day for parents and students.

 WHAT MATERIALS DO I NEED FOR MY CHILD?